top of page

 The noun 'clash' has its etymological origins in the Old English word 'clæscan,' which meant 'to strike together' or 'to make a loud, sharp noise.'
 This word was onomatopoeic, imitating the sound of two hard objects colliding.
 Over time, 'clash' evolved to describe not just the physical collision of objects but also a figurative collision of ideas, interests, or individuals resulting in a sharp, forceful, or violent disagreement or conflict.
 The etymology of 'clash' thus emphasizes the notion of a collision, whether physical or metaphorical, and the resulting discord or disagreement that arises from such clashes.

-Find the meaning of clash:
+Quiz: Find the meaning of the noun clash:

 Try Again!